-Many gardeners have their preference of what to use for fertilizer in their garden.
-Avid gardeners are often found debating which fertilizer is best for your garden, but many have started to go with organic fertilizer.
+Many gardeners have preferences for what to use for fertilizer in their gardens.
+Avid gardeners are often found debating which fertilizer is best for their garden, but many have started to go with organic fertilizer.

-With that being said, I wanted to address some of the pros and cons of organic fertilizer today so that you can be more educated on the topic to make your own decision on what fertilizer to use in your garden this year.
+With that being said, I wanted to address some of the pros and cons of organic fertilizer today so that you can be more educated on the topic and decide on what fertilizer to use in your garden this year.

 While you think of organic fertilizer much like organic food, the two processes are completely different.

-Organize fertilize is usually made of animal or plant waste.
-Since the nutrient ratios are hard to guarantee you‘ll usually find organic fertilizer sold as solid conditioners.
+Organic fertilizers are usually made of animal or plant waste.
+Since the nutrient ratios are hard to guarantee, you‘ll usually find organic fertilizers sold as solid conditioners.

 The Pros of Organic Fertilizer